Best Foods for an Energy Boost

 Want more energy now?
 It is a simple question with a rather obvious answer because of course, we all want to feel more energized!
 That just leaves us to wonder how to make more energy now a possibility.

-There are many products that make this promise.
-Most of these products contain high levels of caffeine or sugar that will lead to an instantaneous spike in energy.
-However, what the label or advertisement will not tell you is that these spikes in energy are invariably followed by a crash.
+There are many products that make this promise, with most of them containing high levels of caffeine or sugar that will lead to an instantaneous spike in energy; however, what the label or advertisement will not tell you is that these spikes in energy are invariably followed by a crash.
 You may have an energy boost, but it will only be a momentary one.

 If you find yourself battling the afternoon slump on a regular basis, try keeping a bag of nuts or a piece of fruit at hand.
-Small healthy snacks between mealtimes can give you the boost of energy you need without the disappointing let down from a candy bar.
+Small, healthy snacks between mealtimes can give you the boost of energy you need without the hard crash you would get from something like a candy bar.
 But what about that energy bar you saw at your local grocery store?
 A study by Ohio State University found that there was no significant advantage of energy bars over candy bars in providing sustained energy.2

 If you find you cannot part from your daily cup of joe, that is okay!
 However, it is important not to abuse caffeine.
 Drinking too much caffeine, especially later in the day, can lead to trouble sleeping.
 Instead of reaching for another cup of coffee, pour yourself a tall glass of water.
 Staying hydrated is important to the processes that produce energy in your body.4